Generic Name: Enoxaparin Injection (ee noks a PA rin)

 - Severe and sometimes deadly bleeding problems have happened with enoxaparin injection.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Use care if you weigh less than 100 pounds (45 kilograms).

 - If you fall or hurt yourself, or if you hit your head, call your doctor right away.
 Talk with your doctor even if you feel fine.

-- This medicine has caused a health problem called heparin-induced thrombocytopenia (HIT).
-HIT can lead to blood clots forming, which is called heparin-induced thrombocytopenia and thrombosis (HITT).
-These can be deadly or cause other bad effects.
-HIT and HITT can happen up to several weeks after enoxaparin injection is stopped.
-Talk with the doctor.
+- This medicine has caused a problem called heparin-induced thrombocytopenia (HIT).
+HIT that leads to blood clots is called heparin-induced thrombocytopenia and thrombosis (HITT).
+HIT and HITT can be deadly or cause other problems.
+They can happen up to several weeks after stopping enoxaparin injection.
+If you have questions, talk with the doctor.

 - If you are 65 or older, use enoxaparin injection with care.
 You could have more side effects.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.